maxplanck-ie/docker-blast/README.md

 This repository contains the Dockerfile for a container hosting a blast web server.

-There are currently two directories that you can pass into the server `/data` and `/var/www/html/blast/db`. `/data` must hold the actual blast databases somewhere.
 Files under `/var/www/html/blast/db` fall into three categories:

  1. Symbolic links to the actual blast databases in `/data`.
  2. `group`, which replaces `/etc/group` so you can add the `www-data` user to the appropriate groups for read-access to your blast databases (if needed)